 Courier: A person or business that delivers messages, packages and/or mail.
 Courier service is considered premium level, since deliveries are generally expedited and involve specialized services including tracking and signature-verification.

-Courier Low Value Shipment Program (LVS): CBSA-administered program that allows international couriers to facilitate the processing and release of low value shipments (valued at $1,600 CAD or less).
+Courier Low Value Shipment Program (LVS): CBSA-administered program that allows international couriers to facilitate the processing and release of low-value shipments (valued at $2,500 CDN/US or less).

 Critical Freight: Shipments that are extremely time sensitive.

-Customs Automated Data Exchange (CADEX): CBSA program that provides importers and brokers with the ability to electronically transmit accounting documents to CBSA for already-released goods.
+Customs Automated Data Exchange (CADEX): Canada Border Services Agency initiative that allows importers and brokers to electronically transmit accounting documents to CBSA for already-released goods.
 CADEX removes the need to present hard-copy versions of documents.

 Customs Declaration System (CUSDEC): CBSA process, similar to CADEX, through which importers and brokers transmit electronically accounting documents.
 However, with CUSDEC, data are transmitted using the international programming language known as UN/EDIFACT.

-Customs Self Assessment (CSA) program: Program administered by CBSA to facilitate the border clearance process for low-risk, pre-approved carriers.
+Customs Self-Assessment (CSA): Program administered by Canada Border Services Agency to facilitate the border clearance process for low-risk, pre-approved carriers.
+Approved shipments are cleared for delivery based on information that identifies the CSA-approved carrier and driver.

-Customs-Trade Partnership Against Terrorism (C-TPAT): Voluntary program administered by CBP through which businesses and shippers agree to take steps to ensure the safety of their supply chains, in exchange for expedited clearance upon arrival at the border.
-Similar to Canada’s Partners in Protection (PIP) program.
+Customs-Trade Partnership Against Terrorism (C-TPAT): Voluntary border security program administered by U.S. Customs and Border Protection through which members of the trade community undergo a rigorous application process and agree to take steps to ensure the safety of their supply chains – and the supply chains of their suppliers — in exchange for designated benefits.

 Customs Valuation: Monetary value placed by a customs agency on a good or service destined for export or import.